If she had made $4,000 less that year, I’d have qualified to go to college for free.

 “Can I just pay you $4,000 then?” my mom asked.
+She didn’t have that kind of money, but said she could sell things or ask extended family members to borrow it.
 But in the world of financial aid and student loans, it doesn’t work that way.
 There has to be a line drawn somewhere, and I was just over the line.

 I wasn’t worried, though.
 I knew I’d get a substantial sum of financial aid.
 After all, I had been a straight-A student my entire life.
 My parents were divorced and I lived with my mother and brother in a small apartment, where I had shared bunk beds and a bedroom with my mom for nearly 10 years.

 My family couldn’t afford to buy me a car, let alone afford the cost of car insurance for me, so I couldn’t even drive anyone else’s car.
 We didn’t have iPhones or any of the latest electronics.
 We didn’t have money to go on vacation, let alone out to dinner.

 It had been tough to grow up in a wealthy town without so many of the luxuries that the students around me so freely enjoyed, but I knew it would pay off when I got the financial support I needed in college.

 I got the email a few weeks later that notified me of my financial aid award from The College of New Jersey.
 It comprised one Federal PELL Grant worth $4,422 and the NJ Tuition Aid Grant worth $1,995.
 In total, I received $6,417.
 That means the additional $23,350 I owed needed to be taken out in student loans.